sense 1v

 Ha ferrato il cavallo prima della gara.
 (Giosuè Carducci, Odi Barbare)

-ferràre : to shoe
+ferrare : to shoe

 fer||re : (accento grave)

-Indicative mood (Indicativo) of the verb ferràre
+indicativo ferrare.
+Indicative mood of the verb ferrare

 Tempo semplice